wmurphy-collabstar/travel-journal/README.md

 3. Run ```npm run build``` in your bash/command line.
 4. Enjoy!

-*Note*: Run Webpack to have webpage update continuously as you edit thr Javascript with ```npm run watch```.
+*Note*: Run Webpack to have webpage update continuously as you edit the Javascript with ```npm run watch```.
 Only needed for development purposes.